Gojo-Bots/Kanao_Tsuyuri/readme.md

 `CATEGORY` Name of initial category your want to divide the rewards in.
 Seprate them by space.
 If you have a value which have space between them seprate them using _

+`CHAT_ID` Id of the chat in which u have to add members

 `PREMIUM_CHANNEL` Id of the premium channel